Managing Very Large Events

 Teams Live Events

-Microsoft Teams feature, Teams Live Events, is an appropriate choice for events that you would like to broadcast to a very large audience in a one-to-many communication format - ideal for events with limited engagement such as a product launch.
+Microsoft Teams feature, Teams Live Events, is an appropriate choice for broadcasting to a very large audience in a one-to-many communication format - ideal for events with limited Attendee engagement such as a product launch.
 Some Teams Live Events features:

 If the anticipated number of attendees exceeds EventBuilder Streaming's recommended capacity, Teams Live Events is an appropriate choice.